 Business & Commercialization Solutions Team

-Paula Reile is the Project Manager overseeing the Business & Commercialization Solutions portfolio.
+Paula Reile is the Research Program Manager overseeing the Business & Commercialization Solutions portfolio.
 In this role, she guides a team offering real-world solutions to small- and medium-sized enterprises in areas such as initial market research to full commercialization strategies, as well as a suite of business operations solutions.
 Paula is a graduate of two Niagara College programs: Sales & Marketing (2016) and Advanced Marketing Administration (2017); soon after, she started her own marketing company.
 She also has a number of years experience working with the Research & Innovation division at the College.
 Prior to her post as Project Manager, she spent seven months as a Research Lead with the Business & Commercialization Solutions team and before that, she was a Research Assistant, where she provided new and existing businesses with marketing solutions.
 Paula spent a decade in the insurance industry prior to pursuing marketing as a career.

 Dawit Eshetu is known for his deep commitment to global issues, international development and working for effective social change.
 Describing himself as a “global citizen,” the Niagara College professor has broad consulting and volunteering experience with international organizations in three continents.

 His most recent volunteer mission was a six-month trip to Africa.
 “I helped non-profit organizations and higher education institutions in Ethiopia with capacity building, partnership development, as well as project monitoring and evaluation framework,” he explains.

 In his role as Professor and Program Coordinator at the School of Business, Hospitality and Tourism, Eshetu brings more than 10 years of teaching and research experience in international business, international and regional development, foreign direct investment and competitiveness and social innovation.